ronh991/glTF-Blender-IO-MSFS/Documentation/Documentation.md

 ![Set Material Type](../misc/Materials/Set_Material_Type.png)

-- When you set a Flight Simulator Material, you have to edit the material propreties from the MSFS Material Params only, if you edit the shader nodes it will break the export :
+- When you set a Flight Simulator Material, you have to edit the material properties from the MSFS Material Params only, if you edit the shader nodes it will break the export :

 ![Edit Material](../misc/Materials/Edit_Material.png)